cyber-drop/ethereum_analytical_db/README.md

 - prepare-blocks (blocks.py)

-Extract blocks with timestamps to ElasticSearch
+Extract blocks with timestamps to Clickhouse

 - extract-traces (internal_transactions.py)

 Starts extraction of internal ethereum transactions

+- extract-events (events.py)

+Starts extraction of ethereum events

+- prepare-contracts-view (contract_transactions.py)

+Prepare material view with contracts extracted from transactions table

 - extract-contracts-abi (contracts.py)

-Extract ABI description from etherscan.io for specified contracts
+Extract ABI description from etherscan.io for contracts specified in config

-- parse-inputs (contracts.py)
+- parse-transactions-inputs, parse-events-inputs (contracts.py)

-Starts input parsing.
-Each transaction will get a field 'decoded_input' with name of method and arguments description
+Starts input parsing for transaction or event.
+There will be created a table with names of called methods and arguments description.
+Works only for contracts specified in config

+- prepare-erc20-transactions-view (token_holders.py)

+Prepare material view with erc20 transactions extracted from transactions table.

 - search-methods (contract_methods.py)